Blizzdex/ampel/README.md

 ## Step 2 (Get & Display the ampel color)
 In getColor (located in http.go) we want to request the current color of the ampel and display it.
-This happens in two steps, first we request the ampel color, then we display it.
+This happens in two steps, first we request the ampel color then we display it.

 ### 2.1 (Get the ampel color)
-We see that getting the color happens in line
+We see that getting the color happens in line 34
 ```go
 var res, err = s.DbGetColor()
 ```
-s.DbGetColor does a nonstatic call to DbGetColor on our server object. (in main.go)
+s.DbGetColor makes a non-static call to DbGetColor on our server object. (in main.go)
 ```go
 sqlStatement := `SELECT color FROM color`
 var color int